itsphily/Analyzing-Bikeshare-using-Python-NumPY-Pandas/README.md

 This project was done within the Intro to Programming Nanodegree offered by Udacity.

 ### Skills learned
-Python (Loops,user for input,Handle exceptions)
+Python (loops, user for input, handle exceptions) Pandas
-Pandas
 Numpy